Skip to content

 agr ships two commands:

-agr — The main CLI for managing skills.
+agr — The main CLI for managing resources (skills and ralphs).
 Install, remove, sync, list, configure.
-Changes persist in agr.toml and your tool's skills directories.
+Changes persist in agr.toml, agr.lock, and your tool's skills directories (or .agents/ralphs/ for ralphs).

-agrx — The ephemeral runner.
+agrx — The ephemeral runner for skills only.
 Downloads a skill, runs it with your tool's CLI, and cleans up.
 Nothing is saved.
-Think of it as npx for skills.
+Think of it as npx for skills. agrx does not support ralphs — install them with agr add and run them with a ralph runtime.

 agr add anthropics/skills/pdf # Permanent: install and track